 REFERENCE AGENTS AND KEY STANDARDS

 Regardless of the analytical method, an adequately characterized reference material must be available for the vast majority of analytical assays.
-For some tests key reagents like antibodies or viruses are required.
+For some tests key reagents like antibodies are required.
 These need to be maintained in a qualified state.

 - Stability and retest programs